SamaneSharifiMonfared/PHP_user-profile-management-in-social-media/README.md

 # Responsive social media template with PHP/MYSQL

-This is a social media like small php/mysql project
+This is a social media using php/mysql.

 Refrences: